Digital Nomad Life in Sauteurs, Grenada

 What residency documents or visas did I need if I will be in Sauteurs for a while?

 "If you are planning to stay in Sauteurs for an extended period, you will need to apply for a visa.
 The type of visa you need depends on the purpose of your stay.
 If you are visiting for tourism, a tourist visa is required.
 If you are planning to work or study, you will need a work or student visa respectively.
 In addition to the visa, you will also need a valid passport.
 The passport should be valid for at least six months beyond your planned departure date.
 You may also need to provide proof of sufficient funds to support yourself during your stay, as well as a return or onward ticket.
 If you are planning to stay for more than three months, you may need to apply for a residency permit.
 This requires additional documentation, such as a police certificate of character, medical certificate, and proof of accommodation.
-Please note that visa requirements can change, so it's important to check with the Grenada consulate or embassy in your home country before you travel," said one expat who made the move to Sauteurs.
+Please note that visa requirements can change, so it's important to check with the Grenada consulate or embassy in your home country before you travel," remarked one member in Sauteurs.

 Get Quote